istio/istio.io/content/en/news/releases/1.20.x/announcing-1.20/change-notes/index.md

 - **Fixed** Issue relying only on `HTTPRoute` to check `ReferenceGrant`.
   ([Issue #47341](https://github.com/istio/istio/issues/47341))

-- **Fixed** an issue where using a Sidecar resource using IstioIngressListener.defaultEndpoint cannot use [::1]:PORT if the default IP addressing is not IPv6.
+- **Fixed** an issue where using a Sidecar resource using `IstioIngressListener.defaultEndpoint` cannot use [::1]:PORT if the default IP addressing is not IPv6.
   ([Issue #47412](https://github.com/istio/istio/issues/47412))

-- **Fixed** Fixed multicluster secret filtering causing Istio to pick up secrets from every namespace.
+- **Fixed** multicluster secret filtering causing Istio to pick up secrets from every namespace.
   ([Issue #47433](https://github.com/istio/istio/issues/47433))

 - **Fixed** an issue causing traffic to terminating headless service instances to not function correctly.